 Flare Leg Jeans

-Flare leg aka Bell Bottoms Jeans become wider from the knee's down.
+Flare leg aka bell bottom jeans are defined by the way they get wider from the knee's down.
 When looking at the jeans from the front or back they have a 'bell' look to them.

 In the 1960's they were very popular and were known as Bell Bottoms.
 They became popular again in the 1990's but marketers preferred to market them as Flare Jeans instead of Bell Bottoms.